guidocella/eloquent-populator/readme.md

 $comment = populator(Post::class)->make(Comment::class);
 ```

 Notice how even if `make` and `create` are chained from `add` or the helper with a class passed, if the first argument is a string, Populator interprets it as a different model class to create rather than the one that was just added, and redirects the call to the `EloquentPopulator\Populator` versions of these methods.
-This way you can easily populate Morph To and Belongs To Many relations in one line.
+This way you can easily populate Morph To and Belongs To Many relations in one line, or specify custom attributes of a parent model before creating its child.

 #### Belongs To Many